API Reference

 • 422: A parameter was missing or was incorrect

 • 429: You’ve exceeded the API rate limit.
-We recommend using an exponential backoff for your requests.
+We recommend waiting and retrying using an exponential backoff for your requests.
+You may also get a 429 trying to reach an endpoint that is not provisioned for your account.

 5xx: Codes in this range mean that there was an error with Memo’s servers.

-• 500: Something unexpected went wrong on Memo’s end
+• 500: Something unexpected went wrong on Memo’s end.
+If you are seeing this on report_data, try a smaller request limit.

 • 503: The request timed out.
 In many cases retrying will work, we encourage building in retry logic with an exponential backoff for any automated API calls.